-So, did Native Americans Shave?
+Did Native Americans Shave?

 They used tweezers made of wood or pinchers made from the shell of a freshwater mussel.
 The shell was an ideal tweezer because it had a natural spring hinge.
 It could be held easily in one hand and its sharp lips would cut into the hair at its roots so that it can be pulled off easily.

-Meet Mike Cook, flintknapper and primitive skills educator.
-In this video, he shows us how wet shaving is done using flakes chipped from a block of obsidian.
-It’s a bit scary, considering there is no handle attached to the obsidian blade.
+Meet Mike Cook, a flintknapper and primitive skills educator.
+In this video, he shows us how wet shaving uses flakes chipped from a block of obsidian.
+It is a bit scary, considering there is no handle attached to the obsidian blade.

 Straight Razor Shaving

 Having watched that video, we can honestly say using an obsidian is an acquired taste.
 Here at Naked Armor, we prefer to shave in comfort and luxury with our collection of straight razor blades made from high-grade Japanese steel.